HaoranMiao/MagicData-RAMC/README.md

 | BUPT AI Lab | 17.8 |
 | Vocust      | 18.3 |

-We encourage more participants to hit the charts!
+We encourage more participants to hit the leaderboard!

 ## SD Track
 The second track focuses on speaker diarization in dialog scenarios, with rules and data preparation the same as the ASR track.